Fourteen Day Roadtrip Itinerary: Perth to Exmouth return

 Matt had previously completed the standard East Coast route (Cairns - Sydney) and given our love for the great outdoors, we decided to visit Western Australia.
 We fell in love with the state after completing our first road trip north (so much so that we hired another campervan to explore the south!).

-Take a look at our itinerary below and if you're wondering how much it cost, we've got you covered.
+Take a look at our itinerary below and read out post on how much it cost.

 PERTH – GERALDTON, 450km (DAY 1)